Santa Cycle Rampage Saturday, Dec. 1st, 2018

 This year we are looking for Coordinators for each of the Santa Gathering Places.
 These Head Santas will get free entry to the ride, and a free t-shirt or hat.
 Coordinators can help lead the Santas to the ride start or directly to Lakefront Brewery if you are skipping the official ride, and then back to their local Santa Gathering place after.
 If you are interested in becoming a Head Santa, email Santa Dave.

-2017 Santa Gathering Places (Your neighborhood holiday haunt not listed?
-Ask the proprietor to email Santa Dave to get on the list!):
+2018 Santa Gathering Places (Your neighborhood holiday haunt not listed?
+Ask the proprietor to email Santa Dave to get on the list.

-- Belair Cantina, Wauwatosa, 6817 W North Ave., Wauwatosa 7am pre-ride check-in and special Golden Ticket breakfast with prizes!
+- Belair Cantina, Wauwatosa, 6817 W North Ave., Wauwatosa 7am Pre-ride check-in and day-of registration.

 - Cafe Hollander Wauwatosa Village, 7677 W State St. 8am